dovecot/documentation/source/admin_manual/test_installation.rst

    c OK List completed.

 If they weren't found, set :dovecot_core:ref:`log_debug = category=mail <log_debug>` and look at the
 debugging information.
-Fix :dovecot_core:ref:`mail_location` setting and try again.
+Fix :ref:`mail_location_settings` and try again.

 Check out some other IMAP commands
 ==================================